gaehlerm/SoftwareEngineering/README.md

 There are different definitions of the Single Responsibility Principle (SRP) [Clean Architecture].
 I don’t think the differences between them really matter.
 The highlighted version above is my personal understanding of the SRP.
 It is much more important that you get the idea behind it.

-The SRP is probably one of the most important topics in this book and in all of software development.
+The SRP is probably the most important topic in this book and in all of software development.
 It says that every piece of code should have exactly one task.
 It is the foundation of readable and reusable code.
+When applied properly, any kind of code will become an order of magnitude more readable.

 Please note that the SRP does *not* state that every software developer is responsible for his own piece of code.
 The SRP is about code fragments, not about code ownership.

 ## Do not Repeat Yourself

-// DRY does not always have to be obeyed that strictly.
-Repeat yourself until it is clear what the acronym should be.

 You should not copy paste your own code (copying from Stackoverflow is fine though).
-This creates code duplications and violates the Do not Repeat Yourself (DRY) principle [citation The pragmatic programmer].
+This creates code duplications and violates the Do not Repeat Yourself (DRY) principle [The pragmatic programmer].
 Instead you should refactor the code you want to copy into a dedicated function.
 If you have duplicated code, something is not done by one object but rather by two or more.
 Instead write a function and use the function from now on.
 This explanation here covers most cases violating the SRP.

 The DRY principle also applies to processes like building your project.
 If you have to execute many steps for building your project, there is something wrong.
 Instead you should automate the whole process.
 Write scripts to build and test your project.
 [97-things-every-programmer-should-know chapter 63, chapter 42].
 The build should be one step running through without any warnings or errors.
 Warnings are unnecessary mental work.
 Even if ignored.
 Clean them up immediately. // where did I write something similar before? -> chapter automation?